simonverret/simonverret.github.io/publications.md

 <button class="collapsible">
 <b><i>Phenomenological theories of the low-temperature pseudogap : Hall number, specific heat, and Seebeck coefficient</i></b><br>
 S.Verret, O.Simard, M.Charlebois, D.Sénéchal, A.-M.S.Tremblay,<br>
-Physical Review B 96, 125139 (2017), 11 pages. <b><i>editor's suggestion</i></b>
+Physical Review B 96, 125139 (2017), 11 pages. <b><i>editors' suggestion</i></b>
 </button>
 <div class="content">
   <a href="https://arxiv.org/abs/1707.04632">ArXiv</a>
   | <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.125139">Physical Review B</a>
-  | This paper makes clear predictions for the Seebeck coefficient, the Hall coefficient, and specific heat in certain popular models for the pseudogap of high temperature superconductors.
-To my knowledge, these predictions have not been confirmed experimentally, which reveals a weakness of these models, as discussed in the paper.
+  | This paper makes clear predictions for the Seebeck coefficient, the Hall coefficient, and specific heat in three models for the pseudogap of high temperature superconductors.
+To my knowledge, these predictions have not been confirmed experimentally, which reveals a common weakness of these models, as discussed in the paper.
 </div>
 <p></p>